 Salat Olivier also known as Salade russe, wasn’t made by a Russian at all, the recipe was invented by French Chef M. Olivier.
 This recipe was served to the Russian nobility around 1860.
 Everyone wanted his recipe, but he wouldn’t share it.
 The recipe has evolved over the years to be potatoes, eggs, meat of one variety or another, onions, peas, carrots, and some sour pickles.
 I had this so many times at Michael’s house, and at many Russian style dinners.
 If it wouldn’t have been for my fiancée I would have never heard of it either.
 He was born in Russia and came over to the United States when he was around 10 years old.
 He taught me a great deal about Russian food.
 This type of potato salad has become my favorite, and I hope you enjoy Salade Olivier Masterov style.

-- 1 1/2 pounds boiled potatoes
+- 1 1/2 pounds potatoes boiled

-- 1/2 cup white onion, chopped fine
+- 1/2 cup chopped white onion

-- 2 boiled eggs, diced
+- 2 boiled eggs diced

-- 1 cup green peas (frozen or canned)
+- 1 cup green peas frozen or canned

-- 2 carrots (optional)
+- 2 carrots chopped

 - 3/4 cup mayonnaise

 This is a very flexible recipe, this is how I enjoy it the best.
-Some people may find this type of potato salad a little bland, here the sour pickles, and the meat really add the flavor impact.
+Some people may find this type of potato salad a little bland, here the sour pickles, and the meat really adds the flavor impact.
 Keep in mind that during the Soviet era, salads like this were made with what was on hand and available.
 Feeling adventurous, other pickled vegetables would go well in here.
 Don’t forget to garnish with a little dill weed.